apigee/apigee-ios-sdk/README.md

 Technical Details
 -----------------
 - The majority of the Objective-C classes make use of ARC.
-This framework is targeted for iOS 5.0 and newer.
+- Targeted for iOS 5.0 and newer.
+- Requires Xcode 5.0 (or newer) to build from source.

 Building From Source